 Online tutoring services available at Lesley University.

-SUBMISSION GUIDELINESAll students enrolled in off-campus, low-residency, or online degree-granting programs through Lesley University may submit drafts of papers assigned in their courses for online tutoring.
+SUBMISSION GUIDELINESAll students enrolled in the Center for the Adult Learner, off-campus cohorts, low-residency, or online degree-granting programs through Lesley University may submit drafts of papers assigned in their courses for online tutoring.
 Trained peer tutors review these drafts to provide advice and guidance to assist students in improving their writing and correcting errors.

-PROCEDURE FOR SUBMITTING PAPERS FOR ONLINE TUTORINGDraft papers should be sent as Word document file attachments to email to the On-Line Tutoring Manager, Anhar Mulla, at the following email address: firstname.lastname@example.org
+PROCEDURE FOR SUBMITTING PAPERS FOR ONLINE TUTORINGDraft papers should be sent as Word document file attachments to email to the Online Tutoring Manager at the following email address: firstname.lastname@example.org

 Please see technical procedures below.In your email message, the following information must be provided: